-Well, I hope you all have a day where you keep your cool!!!
+Well, I hope you all have a day where you get a handle on things (again)!!!

-Well, I hope you all have day where you honor your heroes!!!
+Well, I hope you all have a day where you make the most of it!!!

-Well, I hope you all have a day where you followed some good advice!!!
+Well, I hope you all have a day where you are hungry like a beast!!!

-Well, I hope you all have a day where you make everyone happy!!!
+Well, I hope you all have a day where you have someone to rely on!!!

-Well, I hope you all have a day where feel like you visited a different world!!!
+Well, I hope you all have a day where you feel like SUPERMOM!!!

-Well, I hope you all have a day where you see that everything is the same but different!!!
+Well, I hope you all have a day where life is time-released!!!

-Well, I hope you all had a day where you missed the point!!!
+Well, I hope you all have a day where you reluctantly get back at it!!!